Bachelor of Applied Science (BASc)

 Attend an orientation tailored to your needs as an aboriginal student, domestic student, international student, or student living in residence.
 You can even register your parents for an orientation that includes a workshop and campus tour.

-Take advantage of academic supports designed to help you succeed.
+Take advantage of Learning Support Services designed to help you succeed.
 Student Services offers a variety of support programs, from study sessions to tutoring and writing workshops.

 The Library’s Writing and Research Centre can help you articulate your ideas and pursue your research in a range of subject areas and scholarly genres including essay writing, grammar, presentation skills, punctuation, thesis development, and course work.